 Gilbert Shapiro, MD

 Dr. Shapiro has been a fixture at Southcoast — and St. Luke’s Hospital before that — for almost 50 years.
 Dr. Shapiro joined St. Luke’s as an orthopedic surgeon in 1963 and still maintains a well-respected practice.
 Gil has served in many leadership roles during his tenure — from President of the Medical Staff at St. Luke’s to Chair of the Southcoast Health System Board of Trustees.
 Throughout the years, he has served as a trustee and served on committees too numerous to mention.
 There is almost nothing that Gil has not done for Southcoast and St. Luke’s!
 He has been equally dedicated to the philanthropic support of St. Luke’s and Southcoast.
-He has served on our Development Committee, assisted with many capital and fundraising campaigns, co-chaired the campaign to renovate the St. Luke’s Hospital Emergency Department and served on the Southcoast Centers for Cancer Care Capital Campaign Cabinet.
+He has served on our Development Committee, assisted with many capital and fundraising campaigns, co-chaired the campaign to renovate the St. Luke’s Hospital Emergency Department and served on the Southcoast Health Cancer Center Capital Campaign Cabinet.
 With his wife, Frima “Timmy” Shapiro, they contributed the “Shapiro Healing Garden” — an extension of Southcoast’s “art and the art of healing” project and a spot that many find a welcome place of peace, just steps away from the busy St. Luke’s Emergency Department.

 The Theodore H. Barth Foundation